esyede/rakit/packages/docs/data/strings.md

 ### Str::ends_with()

-This method checks if a string ends with the given value:
+Checks if a string ends with the given value:

 ```php
 $result = Str::ends_with('Rakit PHP framework', 'framework'); // true